modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

    site/pages/sitemap.xml.rocket.js  -> open graph only happens for html files
    ```

-2. During the the build phase is does the following steps
+2. During the build phase it does the following steps
 3. If there is a `filename.opengraph.html` file it will open that file in puppeteer
 4. It sets its screen size to 1200×628px and takes a screenshot with DPR or 2 (e.g. the image will have 2400x1228px)
 5. Adjusts the "output file" e.g. `index.html` by injecting